September 2020 NPD: Avengers and Mario lead strong transition into autumn

 Square Enix’s Marvel’s Avengers had one of the best launches ever for a superhero game.
 This should give the game a strong chance of succeeding as it transitions into an ongoing live service.

-“Marvel’s Avengers was the best-selling title of September,” said Piscatella.
+“Marvel’s Avengers was the best-selling title of September,” Piscatella said.
 “Launch-month dollar sales of Marvel’s Avengers were the second highest for any superhero game in U.S. history, trailing only Marvel’s Spider-Man.
 Marvel’s Avengers debuted as the No. 7 best-selling game of 2020 year to date.”

 Super Mario 3D All-Stars